lever/postings-api/README.md

 If you include Lever's postings in an iframe, you will likely want to resize the height of the iframe to its contents.
 Since the iframe is served from a different domain than your site, you can't directly measure its size from JavaScript in the containing window.

-To work around this cross-domain restriction, the postings iframe can communicate via with an HTML page also served from your domain.
+To work around this cross-domain restriction, the postings iframe can communicate its height via an HTML page also served from your domain.
 The URL of this page is passed in as the `resize` parameter in the Lever iframe URL.

 ```
 |------------------------------------------------------------------------------------------------------------------|